jamesmcginnis/racoon-roomba-card/info.md

 ## What it does

-- Animated spinning icon and ring while the Roomba is cleaning
-- Live state display: Cleaning, Docked, Returning, Paused, Idle, Stuck
-- Inline stats: mission time · area cleaned · battery %
-- Battery % turns orange below 40%, red below 20%
+- **Connected** pill on the left, **battery %** pill on the right — colour shifts amber below 40%, red below 20%
-- **Not Stuck** and **Bin OK** status pills that alert when needed
+- Animated robot icon with spinning ring while cleaning
+- Ring colour reflects state: green cleaning, blue docked, amber returning, red error
+- Device name displayed inside the robot circle
 - Five round control buttons: Start, Pause, Dock, Stop, Find
 - Tap anywhere on the card to open the HA more-info popup
 - Visual editor — no YAML needed for basic setup